I’m loving this simple weeknight one-pan caprese chicken dish!

 - 2 tablespoons olive oil

-- 4–5 vine tomatoes, sliced 1” thick
+- 4 tomato sliced 1” thick

-- 8 ounces fresh mozzarella, cut into 6–7 thick slices
+- 8 ounces fresh mozzarella cut into 6–7 thick slices

-- freshly ground pepper, to taste
+- freshly cracked black pepper to taste

 Prep Ahead: